25 Facts About Cute Pandas You Won't Believe

 Do Panda Bears Fight?

-Generally speaking, pandas are peaceful and solitary creatures.
-They keep to themselves and don't frequently initiate fights.
+Generally speaking, the adorable panda is a peaceful and solitary creature.
+Pandas keep to themselves and don't frequently initiate fights.

 However, like many other species, males will fight each other when competing for mates.